Atomicbunny/7k00_16s/README.md

 9: run setup_with_tmaomt using the unsolvated pdb file, this will generate a pdb with the 16s subunit surrounded by TMAO

-10: run solvate_with_tmaomt2 to resolvate the system.
+10: run solvate_with_tmaomt2 to solvate your new RNA-TMAO.
 This will create files that will be used in simulation.

 11: repeat steps 6-9 twice more to create 3 separate pseudorandom TMAO coordinate sets implemented with the 16s rRNA in a water box.